shapor/website-change-monitor/README.md

    - Description: "Monitors websites for changes"
    - URL: (Optional) You can leave this blank
    - Icon: (Optional) You can upload an icon if you want
 5. After creating the application, you'll see the API Token.
-This is your `PUSHOVER_API_TOKEN`.
+This is your `PUSHOVER_APP_TOKEN`.

 To receive notifications:
 1. Download the Pushover mobile app from your device's app store (iOS App Store or Google Play Store).